 Hi, my name is Matthias Thomann and I am the developer behind CuCumbersome Life.

 I’m a 23 year old, Swiss software developer and have been coding web-based applications for the last couple of years.
-On the side I’m studying IT in hope to one day be able to teach IT to others.
+I’m studying IT as well, in hope to one day be able to teach others and give lectures in software development.
 I love gaming, am into Magic The Gathering and fulfill all the other requirements to be a nerd.
 My dream as a solo game dev hobbyist is to sooner or later publish my own game.

 For about three years I have been fantasizing about creating my own game.
 I was inspired by well-known titles amongst indie games like Banished and Northgard, thus it had to be a real-time strategy game.
 It would be 2D, grid-based and would not include combat, for the main goal is survival through resource management.

 After thoroughly planning and creating the concept, I thought to be ready for it all and started programming using MonoGame (C#).
 In only a few days time I finished a basic menu and created the first (empty) scene.

 Later, while working on the fundamentals of the project I started to realize how many things I didn’t define ahead of time, like what victory conditions the game actually has or how pathfinding works for units that are not the same size.
 Interestingly enough, I found the perfect quote to describe my progress and approach to game development:

 Nobody in this industry knows what they’re doing – we just have a gut assumption based on the games that we can play. — Cliff Bleszinski